bleemeo/glouton/README.rst

 Quickstart
 ----------

+If you want to use the Bleemeo Cloud solution see https://docs.bleemeo.com/agent/install-agent/.

-If you want to try bleemeo-agent, here are the step to run from a git checkout:
+If you want to test and or develop on bleemeo-agent, here are the step to run from a git checkout:

 * create a virtualenv::